odiffey/MusicSite/README.md

 5) You should now be able to begin development!
 The backend is auto reloaded when you make changes and the frontend is auto compiled and live reloaded by webpack when you make changes.
-You should be able to access Musare in your local browser at `http://<docker-machine-ip>:8080/` where `<docker-machine-ip>` can be found below:
+You should be able to access MusicSite in your local browser at `http://<docker-machine-ip>:8080/` where `<docker-machine-ip>` can be found below:

    - Docker for Windows / Mac: This is just `localhost`